clach04/send-to-calendar/README.md

 In Chrome:

-  * open More tools, then Extensions
+  * open More tools, then Extensions (open chrome://extensions/ )
   * then toggle Developer mode.
   * "Load unpack", select checkout directory